 Then Willie Upshaw singled.
 As he took his lead off first base the fans began chanting “pick him off.”

 Which brings us to Lesson 2: Don’t be overconfident.
 Having seen two of his teammates get picked off and hearing the crowd chanting, why did Upshaw wander so far off first base?
 He must’ve been thinking It can’t happen to me.

 A successful pickoff in baseball is fairly rare.
 Picking off three in one inning, as Martinez did, is extraordinary.
 And of course it’s a record that’ll never be broken.

 In the bottom of the tenth, Sakata came to bat with two outs and two men on base.
 You can guess what happened.
-Sakata, who weighed 160 pounds soaking wet and who’d hit just one home run all season, hit a three-run homer to win the game.
+Sakata, who weighed 160 pounds soaking wet, hit a three-run homer to win the game.